 One can take camping stays near the Belur Temple.
 Recommended options are –

-Japavathi river camp – On the bank of Japavathi river
+Japavathi river camp – On the bank of the Japavathi river

 Bagmane heritage – British bungalow

 Beanstack homestay – cottage on a hilltop

 After a long day at this heritage site of Belur math, rest in a cosy, tidy home-stays with some bonfire in the evening and a glass of classic homemade wine.
 It comprises exotic Indian flavours like figs, beetle-nut leaves and rose.
 Savour hot chicken dishes cooked using pepper grown in their own estate.

 Early next morning is the best time to go for camping on Mullayanagiri hills (which would be a few minutes away from any homestay in Chikmagalur ) or Yettina Bhuja.
 The misty hills covered with fog and chirping birds in the morning are good for the senses.

 One can’t stop praising this beautiful site of lush green coffee plantations with red cherry coffee beans all around.

 If you choose to travel from Bangalore or Mysore on the way to Hassan road, around 1.5 hours (200 km) from Bangalore explored a less discovered place “Shettihalli Church”, a ruined old church covered with 1-5 inch of river water.
 This beautiful location feels like you are living in a painting.

 On the way from there towards Belur temple, definitely stop at Shravanabelagola.
 This place is sacred to the Jain religion.
 It consists of a huge monolithic structure of Gomateshwara (Jain deity) and is flocked with a lot of travellers.

-Sri Kalabhairaveshwara Temple at Deveramane is another less discovered temple which was built prior to the Halebidu and Belur temple.
+Sri Kalabhairaveshwara Temple at Deveramane is another less discovered temple which was built prior to the Halebidu and Belur temples.
 It is devoted to Lord Shiva (An important Hindu deity) and also has the deity crafted on a hill.